 Webinar producers can learn much from the streaming community.
 Creating accessible, irreverent, yet high-quality broadcasts would cast a wider net and help create a more focused, engaged audience.
 Producers should also adopt the filmmaking mantra “show, don’t tell” – rather than deliver a rehearsed pitch, put your presentation into practice and let your audience come along for the ride.
 If your webinar discusses how to increase sales effectiveness, stream yourself as you call, qualify, and sell your product.
 If you’re leading an e-class on how to develop an electronic press kit, let them watch as you develop the actual materials in yours.

 By adopting some of the tools and ideas from the streaming community, webinar producers can drastically increase their impact and effectiveness.
-See you at Twitch Con 2016!
+See you at Twitch Con 2016, and if you need help producing your webinar, reach out to us!

 Recent Posts / View All Posts